 - Free - Download now

 It's almost time to hit the books again!
-Here are some of our favorite and most useful apps that should help you get through another year of college.
+Here are some of our favorite and most useful apps that should help you start school on the right foot.

 In addition to live camera views in Keynote, Numbers is finally getting pivot tables and Pages is better optimized for the iPhone.